Last Updated on by

 Another important stop on the tour and one of my personal favourites based on sheer curiosity is The Republic of Užupis.
 A self-governing town created by artists for artists in Vilnius.

 I know what you’re thinking and hippy sprang to my mind too.
 But Užupis is a small area of the city that broke free from the main city of Vilnius in 1997 and even has its own weirdly liberating constitution.
-I remember the strangest part of the constitution being something about everyone has the right to be a cat.

 Although, Užupis may not be in fitting with the ideals of a contemporary and modern society it’s an extraordinary place to visit.
 Anyone who has heard of Freetown Christiania in Denmark should surely look up Užupis.